ES-GNN: Generalizing Graph Neural Networks Beyond Homophily with Edge Splitting

 \subsection{Limited Generalization of Conventional GNNs}

 Recent studies~\cite{zhu2021interpreting,ma2021unified} have proved that most GNNs can be regarded as solving a graph signal denoising problem:

-where $\mathbf{X} \in \mathbb{R}^{|V| \times f}$ is the input signal, $\mathbf{L} \in \mathbb{R}^{|V|\times |V|}$ is the graph laplacian matrix, and $\xi$ is a constant coefficient.
-The first term guides $\mathbf{Z}$ to be close to $\mathbf{X}$, while the second term $tr(\mathbf{Z}^T\mathbf{L}\mathbf{Z})$ is the laplacian regularization, which penalizes the similarity between pairwise nodes.
-One fundamental assumption made here is that similar nodes should have a higher tendency to connect each other (we refer it as the standard smoothness assumption on graphs).
-However, real-world networks typically exhibit diverse linking patterns of both assortativity and dissassortativity.
-Constraining smoothness on each node pair is prone to mistakenly preserve both of the task-relevant and irrelevant (or even misleading) information.
-Given that, we divide the original graph edges into two exclusive sets, and reformulate Eq.~\eqref{eq:1st_gsd} as: {
+where $\mathbf{X} \in \mathbb{R}^{N \times F}$ is the input signal, $\mathbf{L} = \mathbf{D} - \mathbf{A} \in \mathbb{R}^{N\times N}$ is the graph Laplacian matrix, and $\xi$ is a constant coefficient.
+The first term guides $\mathbf{Z}$ to be close to $\mathbf{X}$, while the second term $tr(\mathbf{Z}^T\mathbf{L}\mathbf{Z})$ is the Laplacian regularization, enforcing smoothness between connected nodes.
+One fundamental assumption made here is that similar nodes should have a higher tendency to connect each other, and we refer it as \textit{standard smoothness assumption} on graphs.
+However, real-world networks typically exhibit diverse linking patterns of both assortativity and disassortativity.
+Constraining smoothness on each node pair is prone to mistakenly preserve both of the task-relevant and irrelevant (or even harmful) information for prediction.
+Given that, we divide the original graph into two subgraphs with the same nodes sets but complementary edge sets, and reformulate Eq.~\eqref{eq:1st_gsd} as: